Home Page

 • abdominal bloating, swelling or fullness;

-• nausea and loss of appetite;
+• nausea and loss of appetite or feeling full quickly;

 • changes in bladder habits, including urinary urgency (an urgent need to empty the bladder);

-• changes in your menstrual cycle, or bleeding after you have gone through menopause; and
+• changes in your menstrual cycle, or bleeding after you have gone through menopause;

 • pain during intercourse.